You did more

 Books on the floor.
 Pages on the bench.

 The kid's scribble book on the kitchen counter.
 Library books stacked in the corner.
 The half-finished worksheet on the table.
 Hundreds of photos buried in your camera roll.
-The Notes app you stopped scrolling.
-The ChatGPT chats that get used to train someone else's model.
+The Notes app you stopped opening.
+The ChatGPT chats OpenAI now owns and feeds to their next model.
 None of it remembers Charlie from week to week.
 None connects this Tuesday to six weeks ago.
 And none of it stays yours.

 Books & paper